 - Small game Rifle – For me, this is a .22 rifle.
 I would not buy a .22 pistol unless I was purchasing this for a younger child or for plinking (practice).
 A .22 will actually kill larger game and even humans as many will argue but I would not count on that as my main weapon for defense.
 It is great at taking small game though and the ammo is still much cheaper than any of the other options.

 Is there a best gun for home defense?

-There are arguments for shotguns, pistols and even Semi-automatic rifles as your home defensive weapon and it really comes down to what you have, what the threat is and where you are in your home at the time in relation to the weapon.
+There are arguments for shotguns, pistols, and even Semi-automatic rifles as your home defensive weapon and it really comes down to what you have, what the threat is, and where you are in your home at the time in relation to the weapon.
 I have all of the items above but my home defense plan is different if I am in bed as opposed to out in the kitchen.
-It also depends on whether we are in a normal situation like now or in the middle or wide-spread riots and looting.
+It also depends on whether we are in a normal situation like now or in the middle of wide-spread riots and looting.